odoo/odoo/doc/index.rst

 * :doc:`tutorials`, aimed at introducing the primary areas of developing Odoo modules
-* :doc:`guides`, didactic documents covering more specific and specialized areas of Odoo, trying to solve more specific problems
 * :doc:`reference`, which ought be the complete and canonical documentation for Odoo subsystems
 * :doc:`modules`, documenting useful specialized modules and integration